Non-invasive indirect restorations

 Palatal view of the margins

-Lateral view of the finished restorations already polished and ready to be taken out of the model
+Lateral view of the finished restorations already polished and ready to be taken off the model.

-Frontal view of the finished restorations already polished and ready to be taken out of the model
+Frontal view of the finished restorations already polished and ready to be taken off the model.

 In the same laboratory order, we must ask for a hard silicone stent, which will act as a guide during cementation and inlay handling.